m-reza-rahman/jakartaee-kubernetes/devops/README.md

 * Select 'Certificates & secrets' in the left nav pane, select the 'Federated credentials' tab, and select 'Add credential'.
 * In the 'Federated credential scenario' drop-down box, select 'GitHub actions deploying Azure resources'.
 * Set the GitHub organization name (typically this is just your user name) and your repository name.
 For entity type select branch and set the branch name to 'master'.
 For the name of the federated credential, specify 'JakartaEECafe'.
 Click add.
 * Go to the overview panel.
-Note down the application/client ID and tenant ID.
+Note down the application/client ID and directory/tenant ID.

 ## Run GitHub Actions Workflow
 * Make sure to update the [devops/jakartaee-cafe.yml](jakartaee-cafe.yml) file to replace occurrences of `rezarahman` with `<Your Docker Hub ID>` and occurrences of `reza` with `<your suffix>`  on GitHub.